-- 5. Enable the Activity Adaptive Streaming feature.
+- 1. Configure the duration of camera events, for the concern that camera can be too frequently triggered. - 2.
+Enter the Pre- and Post-event recording time.
+The triggering events can be DI, DO, Motion detection, PIR, or Tampering detection.
+A recording length of 10 seconds of pre-event and up to 300 seconds of post-event can be configured. - 3.
+The default recording stream is Stream 1, and the system automatically adjusts the frame rate, resolution, etc. for optimum performance.
+However, you can still change the streaming characteristics.
+Note that you can not assign the recording task to other video stream. - 4.
+Enable the Activity Adaptive Streaming feature.
 This feature records the I-frames only when there are no activities detected.
 When activities or alarm are triggered, the camera raises the recording stream to the full frame rate.
-This feature can save tremendous ammount of bandwidth. - 6.
+This feature can save tremendous ammount of bandwidth. - 5.
 Enable or disable audio recording.
 Note that audio transmission through HDMI cable is currently not available. - 6.
-Change the life expectancy of the recording data.
-Default is 180 days. - 7.
-You can apply a typical configuration to all cameras using the Apply to all cameras checkbox.
+Change the life expectancy of the recording data. - You can apply a typical configuration to all cameras using the Apply to all cameras checkbox.